tfogo/spread/README.md

 <img src="spread-logo-text.svg" width="40%" >

 A simple command to run scripts/commands in multiple directories in sequence.
 Spread is designed to do one thing and do it well.
-It is a simpler alternative to GNU Parallel.

 ## Installation